-However, there are some mustard varieties that are considerably higher in carbs, such as honey mustard that contains around 10 grams of carbs or more per serve, so again, if you’re looking for condiments and sauces for keto, this is evidence that you need to read the labels first.
+However, there are some mustard varieties that are considerably higher in carbs, such as honey mustard that contains around 10 grams of carbs or more per serve, so again, if you’re looking for keto condiments and sauces, this is evidence that you need to read the labels first.

 Whether you add it to your burgers, use it as a dipping sauce, or use it in other recipes such as a pizza sauce, tomato sauce is by far the world’s most popular condiment.

-Tomatoes are slightly higher in carbs than other vegetables, but they’re still considered to be a keto-friendly vegetable.
+Tomatoes are slightly higher in carbs than other vegetables, but they’re still considered to be keto-friendly vegetables.

 However, the smaller varieties, such as cherry tomatoes are much higher in sugar than their bigger relatives.